abesford/seizzmic-site-0c00b/src/pages/index.md

           Building a digital business from scratch is easier than ever.
-But any organisation that has been around for a few years operating complexity will have built up a range of twchnologies and processes which can hold you back. we help unravel this and enable you to become more digital - both inside your organisation and outside.
-[Read what we mean by inside and out](/blog/digital-inside-and-outside).
+But any organisation that's been around for a while, doing anything complicated, will have built up an array of technologies and processes which can hold you back.
+We help unravel this and enable you to become more digital [on the inside as well as the outside](/blog/digital-inside-and-outside).
         actions:
           - label: What we do
             url: /what-we-do